.

 adenoma-carcinoma-sequence_e

-Diet restrictions and clear fluids
+Diet restrictions and clear fluids prior to colonoscopy

 Bowel Prep